ToshioCP/Gtk4-tutorial/sec8.md

     $ meson _build
     $ ninja -C _build

-Then, the executable file `tfe` has been generated under the directory `_build`.
+Then, the executable file `tfe` is generated under the directory `_build`.

     $ _build/tfe tfe.c tfetextview.c

 Then the window appears.

-I show you three build tools.
+I've shown you three build tools.
 I think meson and ninja is the best choice for the present.

 We divided a file into some categorized files and used a build tool.